risgk/digital-synth-vra8-n/README.md

     - Values 48-79: SAW Down (Key Trigger: On)
     - Values 80-111: RANDOM (Key Trigger: On)
     - Values 112-127: SQUARE Up (Key Trigger: On)
-- "LFO FADE TIME": This affects "LFO DEPTH" but not "MODULATION DEPTH".
+- "LFO FADE TIME": This affects "LFO DEPTH" but not "MODULATION DEPTH"
+- "PITCH > CUTOFF": In other words, Filter CUTOFF Keyboard Tracking (Off/Half/Full)
 - "LEGATO (OFF/ON)": LEGATO Portamento
     - When LEGATO Portamento is ON, Single Trigger is forced
 - "K. ASN (L/L/P/H/LST)": Key ASSIGN / Trigger Mode